 Laboratory work No. 2.

-Equipment: rubber bulb for blowing air, metronome.
+Equipment: rubber bulb for pumping air, metronome.

 PROGRESS